sevenv1/Anti-Gamble/README.md

 # Anti-Gamble, stop gambling quick.

-A Tampermonkey userscript that blocks access to **Rainbet.com**, helping users avoid gambling sites.
+A Tampermonkey userscript that blocks access to gambling sites, helping users avoid gambling sites.
 Each time the page is accessed, it displays a motivational anti-gambling message to encourage better habits.

 ## Features